-Each edition also comes with a summary edition, called the Gray Notebook Lite (pdf 1.14 mb), which includes the publication's highlights in a format perfect for quicker reading.
-The Lite offers an overview of each edition, with a short synopsis of eight to ten topics.
-It is published as a four-page folio with an insert summarizing the performance of the capital project delivery program and includes the Gray Notebook's Performance Dashboard.
+Each edition also comes with a summary edition, called the Gray Notebook Lite (pdf 3.0 mb), which includes the publication's highlights in a format perfect for quicker reading.
+The Lite offers an overview of each edition, with a short synopsis of the primary topics.
+It is published as a four-page folio and includes WSDOT's Goals, Performance and Trends.

-Each Gray Notebook includes an Executive Summary containing a overview of each of the annual articles contained in the current edition.
-Immediately following that is the Performance Dashboard (pdf 715 kb), an overview of the key performance indicators for five of the six policy goals.
-The Performance Dashboard shows the current and previous performance mark for each measure, and indicates which way the program is trending, and why.
+WSDOT's Goals, Performance and Trends (pdf 1.1 mb) is an overview of the key performance indicators for five of the six policy goals.
+It shows the current and previous performance mark for each measure, and indicates which way the program is trending.

 Gray Notebook organization